 Continue on the second stage of the Europaweg.
 Start with an ascent of about 200m to Galenberg, before the steep descent to St Niklaus.
 This section is rocky underfoot, but some respite can be had at the statue of St Bernard, found on a large grassy area which is heaven on the feet after the tough terrain.
 St Bernard is the patron saint of alpinists, and this seems like a fitting place to pay one’s respects and savour the views to the Gasenried Gorge.
 Continue the descent to St Niklaus or shorten the day at Gasenried by taking the postbus the rest of the way to St Niklaus.

-We recommend taking the cable car from St Niklaus to Jungu in order to save energy for today’s objective; the Augustusbordpass at 2894m.
+Take the cable car from St Niklaus to Jungen in order to save energy for today’s objective; the Augustusbordpass at 2894m.
 Head through pleasant forest whose slopes are brimming with Alpine flowers, especially around July.
-Arrive at a view point marked with a huge cairn, and catch glimpses of the Nadelhorn, Lenspitze, Dom, Taeschhorn, Breithorn and the Weisshorn.
+Arrive at a viewpoint marked with a huge cairn, and catch glimpses of the Nadelhorn, Lenspitze, Dom, Taeschhorn, Breithorn and the Weisshorn.

 Bid ‘Auf Wiedersehen’ to German speaking Switzerand and ‘bonjour’ to French speaking Switzerland.
 Start the day with an initially steep ascent through woodland, which soon eases off slightly before emerging near a couple of alpine farms.
 Pass the picturesque Chleis Seeroji lake; on a clear day the surrounding peaks may be reflected in the lake.
 Arrive at the Meidpass at 2790m and after enjoying the views, begin the descent to the Hotel Weisshorn at 2337m.
 This historic hotel is the former stomping ground of Victorian-era mountaineers and is a great place to spend the night.

-Today’s walk is an easy going amble down to the valley.
+Today’s walk is a much needed easy going amble down to the valley.
 In fine weather, views to the valley’s ‘Imperial Crown’ open up, the name given to the collection of five 4000m peaks that surround Zinal.
 The Bishorn, Weisshorn, Zinalrothorn , Obergabelhorn and the Dent Blanche feel close enough touch.
 The trail is gently undulating, and you will be following the waymarking for the famous Sierre-Zinal trail running race.
 The final descent is steep, but shouldn’t be too taxing considering the previously easy terrain.
-Zinal is a bustling small alpine town with amenities, so it’s a great place to finish your trek and relax.
+Zinal is a bustling small alpine town with amenities, so it’s a great place to replenish and relax.
 It also has a wonderful microbrewery attached to the Hotel le Besso– great for beer lovers!

 Check out of your hotel after breakfast for your onward travel.
 Alternatively, if you’d like to spend more time exploring the Val d’Anniviers, we recommend an extra night or two in Zinal, or why not treat yourself to a bit of luxury and have an additional night at the lovely Hotel Bella Tola in St Luc, which is just a short bus ride from Zinal.
 Just ask your Destination specialist for more advice.

-Stay 3 nights in comfortable 3* hotels in private en-suite rooms, 2 nights in mountain hotels in private rooms with shared bathroom facilities and 1 night in a mixed sex dorm in a mountain hut with shared bathroom facilities.
+Stay 5 nights in comfortable 3* hotels in private en-suite rooms, 3 nights in mountain hotels in private rooms with shared bathroom facilities and 2 nights in mixed-sex dorms in mountain huts with shared bathroom facilities.
 An example of the accommodation we normally use is detailed below.
 These accommodations are subject to availability and therefore alternatives of an equal standard may be offered.
 You can add on extra nights in any of the overnight locations on this tour.